flokkr/flokkr/README.md

 ### Runtime

-Docker image creation is easy, just a few line to download and unpack the Apache projects.
+Docker image creation is easy, just a few lines to download and unpack the Apache projects.
 The tricky part is how the containers could work together: service discovery, configuration management, data locality, multi-tenancy, etc.

 There are various examples how the containers could be used and each of them have a separated repository with the [runtime](https://github.com/search?q=org%3Aflokkr+docker)- prefix.